hyperledger-labs/orion-server/docs/getting-started/queries/curl/provenance.md

 ## Prepare data

 To make this example more realistic and to see a meaningful outputs from these queries' execution, multiple transactions should be submitted to BDCD, and the ledger should contain multiple blocks.
-Next, we will submit multiple data transactions to BCDB.
+Next, we will submit multiple data transactions to Orion.

-> As a prerequisite, we need users `alice` and `bob` and database `db2` to exist in BCDB, and at least one data transaction submitted.
+> As a prerequisite, we need users `alice` and `bob` and database `db2` to exist in Orion, and at least one data transaction submitted.
 > First, we need to create `db2` database, as described [here].
 > Second, we need to create `alice` and `bob`.
 See [here] for user creation.
 > In addition, some data should exist in `db2`, refer [here] for example of running data transaction.